Culture in Action: Evaluating Text-to-Image Models through Social Activities

 \subsection{How do different T2I models perform for different countries?}

-\textbf{T2I models consistently generate more faithful content for Global North (GN) countries.} Table~\ref{tab:main_benchmark_gn_gs} shows a consistent bias against GS across all countries, with all models performing consistently better on GN than on GS, e.g., Qwen-Image achieves $0.36/0.53$ on GN (ALIGN) vs.\ $0.30/0.59$ on GS (HAL).
-Lower ALIGN, along with higher HAL and EXAG and lower DDIV/SDIV scores on GS, suggest that models not only make more mistakes (e.g., depicting the wrong activity or showing a scene from the wrong country) but are also more likely to generate exaggerated content.
-Qwen-Image and Nano-Banana, the most recent models, achieve the strongest overall performance among public and proprietary methods, respectively.
-This suggests an upwards trend (improvement) in cross-cultural understanding of models, but performance is still far from perfect, and a notable gap between GN and GS remains.
-The trend is also illustrated in Fig.~\ref{fig:circular-bar}.
+\textbf{T2I models consistently generate more faithful images for Global North countries.} Tab.~\ref{tab:main_benchmark_gn_gs} shows a consistent bias against GS, with all models performing better on GN.
+For example, Qwen-Image achieves higher FAITH (0.60 vs 0.55), higher ALIGN (0.36 vs 0.30), and lower HAL (0.51 vs 0.56) on GN compared to GS.
+This pattern holds across models where lower ALIGN, higher HAL/EXAG, and lower DDIV/SDIV on GS indicate models make more errors, generate more exaggerated content, and exhibit less diversity for Global South countries.
+Fig.~\ref{fig:circular-bar} shows per-country trends.

-\textbf{T2I systems perform worst on more culturally-grounded activities.} Fig.~\ref{fig:activity_country_freq} show often each activity category appeared among the best-3 and worst-3 performing subactivities across the 16 countries.
-We observe that models perform best on the least culturally-grounded categories (e.g., concerts, eating) while they make more mistakes on more culturally-grounded activities (e.g., celebrations).
-Games show mixed results, and religious or dancing activities appear in both, highlighting systematic strengths and weaknesses of current models.
+\textbf{T2I systems struggle most with culturally grounded activities.} Fig.~\ref{fig:activity_country_freq} shows the frequency of each activity appearing in the top-3 and bottom-3 performing tiers across 16 countries.
+Performance is highest for universal activities (e.g., concerts, eating) and lowest for culturally grounded ones (e.g., celebrations), indicating a gap in modeling specific cultural contexts.